 Turkey has a relatively large telecommunication market with huge potential for growth.
 Mobile and fixed penetration rates are below the European average, but are increasing rapidly.
-Three mobile operators are serving the Turkish market and offer relatively affordable plans to Turkish customers.
+Three mobile operators serve the Turkish market and offer relatively affordable plans to Turkish customers.

 Mobile services: Turkey's mobile market is one of the most concentrated markets in the Europe region.
 Incumbent operator Turkcell first started facing competition with the entry of Vodafone in 1994.
 During the duopoly, Turkcell kept a significant proportion of the market.
-It was not until 2001, that operators Aria and Aycell entered the market in order to increase competitiveness (DICE, 2010).
-The operators merged in 2004 and are operating today under the brand Avea.
-In 2016, Avea was the third placed mobile network operator, after Vodafone and market leader Turkcell (ICTA, 2016).
-The country has a rapidly growing mobile-broadband market fuelled by a young population open to new trends in technology.
+It was not until 2001 that operators Aria and Aycell entered the market in order to increase competitiveness (DICE, 2010).
+The operators merged in 2004 and are operating today under the brand Avea, a subsidiary of Turk Telekom Group.
+In 2016, Avea was the third-place mobile network operator, after Vodafone and market leader Turkcell (ICTA, 2016).
+The country has a rapidly growing mobilebroadband market fuelled by a young population open to new trends in technology.
 In 2009, 3G services were first launched and networks expanded rapidly, covering almost the entire population.
-LTE was only launched in 2016 and uptake and coverage are increasing464.
+LTE was only launched in 2016, and uptake and coverage are increasing.461

-Fixed services: The fixed market shows relatively low penetration rates when compared to European countries.
-However, operators are investing in network roll-out and upgrades and subscriptions numbers are on the rise.
-Most fixed-broadband connections are via xDSL, with a growing number of fibre- and cable-based subscriptions.
-Turk Telekom, the market leader in the fixed segment, has the largest fibre infrastructure in the country and continues to invest in its upgrade and extension.465 Fixed-telephone penetration is on the decline in line with the global trend towards fixedto-mobile substitution.
+Fixed services: The fixed market shows relatively low penetration rates when compared with European countries.
+However, operators are investing in network roll-out, and upgrades and subscriptions numbers are on the rise.
+Most fixed-broadband connections are via xDSL, with a growing number of fibre-optic and cable-based subscriptions.
+Turk Telekom, the market leader in the fixed segment, has the largest fibre-optic infrastructure in the country and continues to invest in its upgrade and extension.
+Fixed-telephone penetration is on the decline in line with the global trend towards fixed-to-mobile substitution.

-Government policy: The privatization of Turkey's telecommunication sector started relatively late compared to other countries in the Europe region, when the majority shares of Turk Telecom were sold in a tender in 2005.466 Turkey's Information and Communication Technologies Authority (ICTA), the independent telecommunication regulator, was created four years earlier in 2000.
-The Turkish government further wants to ensure that
+Government policy: The privatization of Turkey's telecommunication sector started relatively late compared with other countries in the Europe region, when the majority shares of Turk Telekom were sold in a tender in 2005.
+463 Turkey's Information and Communication Technologies Authority (ICTA), the independent telecommunication regulator, was created four years earlier in 2000.
+The Government of